emacs-tree-sitter/ts-fold/README.md

 them. [emacs-tree-sitter](https://ubolonton.github.io/emacs-tree-sitter/syntax-highlighting/queries/)
 has an excellent documentation on how to write `tree-sitter` queries.

-### ❓ How to write a parser?
+### ❓ How to create a folding parser?

 Parsers are ruled in the `ts-fold-parsers.el` file.
 Parser function follow with the prefix `ts-fold-parsers-` plus the `language name`.
 For example, if you want to create a parser for `C` programming language.
-It should be named:
+It should be named `ts-fold-parsers-c`.
-`ts-fold-parsers-c`.

 The parser is consist of an association list (alist), each item is consist